RedHatInsights/insights-inventory-frontend/README.md

 ```

 ## Mocking Inventory API

+This is one of the advanced methods to test frontend locally without waiting for API to have desired endpoints available.

 Inventory frontend has support for https://github.com/stoplightio/prism CLI.
 The CLI reads the OpenAPI schema, spins up a localhost server and serves dynamically generated responses for Inventory API endpoints (/hosts, /groups, etc.).